callmepartario/og-csrd/README.md

 ## PDFs
 [Old Gus' Errata](https://drive.google.com/drive/u/1/folders/1Qv-U43kH066mbaeu9dLNeqmDpsdQW6CW) contains a useful PDF documents, including:

+### Old Gus' Cypher System Character Sheet (OG-CSCS)

+This high contrast, form-fillable PDF character sheet allows for additional customization for your character or campaign.

+### Old Gus' Cypher System Quick Reference (OG-CSQR)

+This 2-page handout contains everything a new player needs to understand the game or to reference commonly used rules.

 ### Old Gus' Cypher Decks (OG-CD)

 This document includes card-sized handouts for all the cyphers in the CSRD.
 You can print and cut them out to use as handouts at the game.

-### Old Gus' Cypher System Quick Reference (OG-CSQR)

-This 2-page handout contains everything a new player needs to understand the game or to reference commonly used rules.

 ---